npgsql/doc/conceptual/EFCore.PG/modeling/tables.md

 By default, EF Core will map to tables and columns named exactly after your .NET classes and properties, so an entity type named `BlogPost` will be mapped to a PostgreSQL table called `BlogPost`.
 While there's nothing wrong with that, the PostgreSQL world tends towards snake_case naming instead.
 In addition, any upper-case letters in unquoted identifiers are automatically converted to lower-case identifiers, so the Npgsql provider generates quotes around all such identifiers.

-Starting with 3.0.0, you can use the [EFCore.NamingConventions](https://github.com/efcore/EFCore.NamingConventions) plugin to automatically set all your table and column names to snake_case instead:
+The [EFCore.NamingConventions](https://github.com/efcore/EFCore.NamingConventions) plugin to automatically set all your table and column names to snake_case instead:

 ```csharp
 protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)